jakeisonline/courses/README.md

 | [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/archive/js-fundamentals-functional-v2/) | Frontendmasters | 🟢 Done | 8 |  -- | [Cert](https://static.frontendmasters.com/ud/c/f946fe8582/auBFpnJXxg/js-fundamentals-functional-v2.pdf)  |
 | [Advanced CSS and Sass](https://www.udemy.com/course/advanced-css-and-sass/) | Udemy | 🟢 Done | 28 | [Files](/udemy/advanced-css/)  | [Cert](https://www.udemy.com/certificate/UC-e635f622-71ae-489a-a1d8-9d8040b1efa5/)  |

 <sub>This document is auto-generated.
-It was last generated on Sunday, August 10, 2025 at 2:51 PM.</sub>
+It was last generated on Friday, October 10, 2025 at 11:36 AM.</sub>

 [^1]: Time spent is an estimation of courses completed.
 Where a course makes clear how long the playback is, that's what is recorded here.
 It's likely more based on the practical time spent solving challenges or tweaking projects as elective further work.